Chemotherapy for secondary breast cancer

 Your cancer specialist will explain which type of chemotherapy is appropriate for you and will discuss the benefits and side effects with you.

-Our section on chemotherapy| has more detailed information about the treatment.
-It als has information on the individual drugs|, and drug combinations.
+Our section on chemotherapy has more information.
+We also have more information about individual drugs and drug combinations.

-Chemotherapy drugs can be given into a vein (intravenously), as injections or drips (infusions), or as tablets or capsules to take at home.
-Intravenous chemotherapy can be given through a small tube (cannula) in your arm or occasionally through a soft plastic tube called a central| or PICC line|.
-A central line is put into a vein in your chest under a general or local anaesthetic.
-If a tube is put into a vein in the bend of your arm it’s known as a PICC line.
+Intravenous chemotherapy is usually given through a small tube (cannula) in your arm.
+Occasionally it’s given through a soft plastic tube called a central or a PICC line.
+A central line is put into a vein in your chest and a PICC line is put into a vein in the bend of your arm.

 You’ll usually have your treatment in the chemotherapy day unit.
 Some chemotherapy drugs can be taken as tablets or capsules at home.